valakuzhyk/cryptopals/journal.md

 I believe that there is a chance that none of the bytes in the plaintext are above the threshold.
 I'm not sure if there is a validation step in the encryption step.
 Depending on that, and whether it decrypts a block at a time and then stops when it is invalidated.
 Either way, I believe you can force there to be a byte that is above the threshold by controlling the plaintext.
 I'll move on though since hte punchline is understood.

 ### Challenge 28: Get SHA-1 Working
+This is pretty straightforward, just following the implementation on wikipedia.
+They even have a nice example to validate my code with.

+### Challenge 29: Break SHA-1 keyed MAC

+This challenge has a few details that are more difficult to get working.

+Just getting the MAC of a string that has that ending is only one challenge.
+Generating the potential string itself is a bit harder.
+Applying my experience that using a struct to keep track of related data has helped out a lot.
+The ValidatedMessage struct saved a lot of coordination hassle.